Website Courageous Sailing Center

 - Comfortable giving and receiving feedback

-- Sufficiently physically fit to participate in all site and course activities while maintaining ample energy, strength, and focus
+- Sufficiently physically fit to participate in all site and course activities while maintaining ample energy, strength, and focus to aid students

 - Comfortable working outdoors, regardless of weather